clojusc/clj-blogger/README.md

 This is a brand-new library.
 I'm using it to publish updates to several of my own blogs.
 As such, I've started with the API calls that I need the most.
-You mileage may vary.
+Your mileage may vary.
 That being said, if there's something you'd like to see added, feel free to open a ticket or even submit a pull request :-)

 #### Supported API Calls